This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Flat Tire from Guatemala City -> Chichicastenango

 On my very first day in Guatemala, I had the ambitious plan of finding my way to the correct bus station in Guatemala City to grab a chicken bus to Chichicastenango, about three hours away.
-I was stressed about having change for the bus instead of the big bills ATMs typically dispense, stressed about whether or not my bag would get snatched at the bus station, and stressed about making it to Chichi before dark, especially because I didn’t have a hotel reservation.
+I was stressed about having small change for the bus, stressed about whether or not my bag would get snatched at the bus station, and stressed about making it to Chichi before dark — especially because I didn’t have a hotel reservation.

 Off-Road Driving from San Miguel Dueñas -> Antigua